Johncci/rock-paper-scissors-lizard-spock-game/README.md

    I would like to thank the following people who gave up their time to help me in completing this website.

   * Antonio Rodriguez - My Mentor who offered his help both by appointments and outside appointment hours and never failed to point me in the right direction when I was struggling to find solutions to existing bugs.
-He also helepd keep me motivated in my initial struggles with javaScript.
+He also helped keep me motivated in my initial struggles with javaScript.

   * Code Institute Tutors - For assisting me with various issues throughout the project and never failing to point me in the right direction.

   * Slack community - For helping me with various problems I have had during the build of this project.